Oh hell. Not again.

 Let me explain.

 If you can remember when you first started, you probably saw changes pretty quickly; we call this newbie gains.
-Basically when your new just about anything that you put an honest effort into you WILL GET BETTER, and in this case, it was your body.
+Basically when you are new just about anything that you put an honest effort into you WILL GET BETTER, and in this case, it was your body.

 You gained some muscle, lost some fat.
 Because you went from doing nothing to doing something, your body just made radical changes.